HOW TO HIRE A TRANSLATOR: 5 FACTORS TO CONSIDER TO FIND YOUR PERFECT MATCH IN A TRANSLATOR

 My advice here is to understand the tasks involved in the process of translation.
 This can give you an idea of the time needed and can help you estimate the cost.

-Then be upfront with the professional with your budget and your expectations and expect the same from the translator.
-This opens the communication and gives both parties the opportunity to find a win-win solution.
+Then be upfront with the professional with your budget and your expectations, and expect the same from the translator.
+This opens communication and allows both parties to find a win-win solution.

 5. BE CLEAR